Gerald Gabrielse: Other research contributions

 Gabrielse was also one of the discoverers of the Brown-Gabrielse invariance theorem, relating the free space cyclotron frequency to the measureable eigenfrequencies of an imperfect Penning trap.
 The theorem's applications include precise measurements of magnetic moments and precise mass spectrometry.
 It also makes sideband mass spectrometry possible, a standard tool of nuclear physics.

 Gabrielse has also invented a self-shielding superconducting solenoid that uses flux conservation and a carefully chosen geometry of coupled coils to cancel strong field fluctuations due to external sources.
 The device was responsible for the success of the precise comparison of antiproton and proton, and also enables magnetic resonance imaging (MRI) systems to locate changing magnetic fields from external sources, such as elevators.

 Religious views

 Gabrielse identifies himself as a scientist who is Reformed Christian.
 In an interview, he said:

 I do not believe that science and the Bible are in conflict.
 However, it is possible to misunderstand the Bible and to misunderstand science.
 It is important to figure out what of each might be misunderstood.He has also delivered lectures on the relation between science and religion.
 In 2006 Gabrielse delivered a lecture titled "God of Antimatter" in the Faraday Institute for Science and Religion in Emmanuel College, Cambridge, discussing his research into antimatter as well as his personal experience with Christianity.
-He was awarded the Trotter Prize in 2013 and gave the Trotter Lecture for that year.
+He was awarded the Trotter Prize in 2013.